sashperso/openshift-hc/roles/alerts/tasks/README.md

 # Dependencies

 There are no dependencies on other roles.
+However, this role relies on `curl` commands to fetch the alerts.

 # Role Variables
 N/A